FeyAgape/Mobile-Web-Specialist-Lesson-Notes/React/reactjs-this.props.md

 You passed a prop from a component to a different component, accessed that prop from the receiver component, and rendered it!

-## Render Different UI Based on props
+## Rendering Different UI Based on props
 You can do more with props than just display them.
 You can also use props to make decisions.

 ### example